novasamatech/parity-signer/docs/src/about/FAQ.md

 ### How can I update metadata version for a network?

 Parity verifies and publishes recent metadata versions on [Metadata Update Portal](https://metadata.parity.io/).
-With off-the-shelf Signer you can scan one of the multipart QR–"movies" same way you scan transaction QR:\
+With off-the-shelf Signer you can scan one of the multipart QR-"movies" same way you scan transaction QR:\
 in Signer open scanner, scan the QR for the respective network and accept new metadata.

 Currently [Metadata Update Portal](https://metadata.parity.io/) follows Polkadot, Kusama and Westend network metadata updates.
 Parity is open for collaboration with participants of other networks and is currently exploring safe and more decentralised ways of publishing verified metadata.